diyaamina/ABC-v.-St-George-s-Healthcare-NHS-Trust-2020-/README.md

 Defendants' Arguement: They contended that the confidentiality of XX's medical information was equally protected under Article 8, and that any interference with his rights (by disclosing to ABC without consent) would require a powerful justification and would need to be proportionate.

 ### Defendants' Confidentiality Duty Arguments:
-The defendants contended that patient confidentiality is important to the doctor and patient relationship as well as the broader publix trust in healthcare.
+The defendants contended that patient confidentiality is important to the doctor and patient relationship as well as the broader public trust in healthcare.

 Their core arguements were:

 There were no recognised legal duty to third parties concerning disclosure of patient genetic information in the absence of patient consent.

+Clinicians may be held liable where they have voluntarily assumed responsibility for a person’s welfare, even if that person isn’t their direct patient.
+In ABC’s case, her participation in family therapy sessions and her known pregnancy could be interpreted as placing her within the clinicians’ sphere of concern.
+By engaging with her in a therapeutic context and being aware of her genetic risk, the clinicians arguably assumed a duty to act in her best interests.

+This argument strengthens the proximity element of the Caparo test and reframes the relationship as more than incidental.
+It suggests that once clinicians were aware of ABC’s vulnerability and the foreseeable harm, their continued silence became ethically and legally significant.

+This matters because:
+1. It shifts the focus from rigid patient boundaries to ralational duty.
+2. It aligns with modern healthcare practice, whereby multidisciplinary teams often engage with families, not just individuals.
+3. It supports the idea that duty of care can arise through conduct, not just formal contracts or direct treatment.

 ### What could have been done differently?: